-Prostate cancer is a disease that affects men where malignant cancer cells develop in tissues of the prostate.
-The symptoms of this condition may include frequent urination or weak flow of urine.
-If you have prostate cancer, you will have to choose from the following types of treatment mentioned below depending on the specific stage of prostate cancer that you have.
+Prostate cancer is a disease in which malignant cancer cells develop in tissues of the prostate.
+The symptoms of type of cancer are may include frequent urination or weak flow of urine.
+The right type of prostate cancer treatment for your needs will depend on the specific stage of your cancer.

 1. Active surveillance

-Some men who have prostate cancer experience slow growth of the cancer cells, so they may never need medication.
-Although, they will need to be monitored closely by their doctor just in case it worsens, which is referred to as “Active Surveillance.”
+Some men with prostate cancer experience slow growth of the cancer cells, so they may never need medication.
+They will, however, need to be monitored closely by our doctor just in case it worsens, which is referred to as “Active Surveillance.”
 The primary objective is to delay treatment or avoid unnecessary medication or any possible unwanted effects.
-It is often an option for those men with low Gleason score non-aggressive and early-stage cancer.
+It is often an option for men with low Gleason score non-aggressive and early-stage cancer.

 2. Radical prostatectomy